-Turnips (Brassica rapa) are one of the more-bang-for-bucks vegetables!
-It is so versatile, the greens, the roots are both delicious and nutritious.
-Turnip roots are short, swollen stems that grow partly in the ground; but, many gardeners have long been growing turnip greens for their leaves alone; in Asia countries, the leaves are pickled with salt, called Xuelihong (also known as Xueli), commonly known as spicy vegetable https://www.youtube.com/watch?v=lGUuMPtc9q8.
-Turnip leaves can be prepared exactly like spinach or its close mustard, kale, cabbage, and collards relatives, including in salads, soups, and stewed with pork and served with vinegar.
-The somewhat fuzzy leaves are extremely high in vitamins A, B, C, and K, folate, iron, calcium, and thiamine.
+Turnips (Brassica rapa) are one of the more bang-for-bucks vegetables!
+It is so versatile, the greens and roots are both delicious and nutritious.
+Turnip roots are short, swollen stems that grow partly in the ground; but, many gardeners have long been growing turnip greens for their leaves alone; in Asia countries, the leaves are pickled with salt, called Xuelihong (also known as Xueli), commonly known as a spicy vegetable. https://www.youtube.com/watch?v=lGUuMPtc9q8.
+Turnip leaves can be prepared exactly like spinach or its close mustard, kale, cabbage, and collards relatives, including in salads, soups, and stews.
+The somewhat fuzzy leaves are also extremely high in vitamins A, B, C, and K, folate, iron, calcium, and thiamine.

-We are the maniac "juicing" farmers, we know extracted juices are definitely healthier than by eating the fruit or vegetable itself, one can never eat enough fruits and veggies to get the same amount of nutrients from a 4 oz shot juice.
-So after devouring, sharing, we juice the entire turnip plant.
+We like to call ourselves "juicing" farmers, as we know extracted juices are definitely healthier than by eating the fruit or vegetable itself, and one can never eat enough fruits and veggies to get the same amount of nutrients from a 4 oz shot juice.
+So after devouring and sharing, we juice the entire turnip plant.

-PS, By the way, the pulp will be fed to our pet chickens then make yummy eggs then highly fertile garden fertilizer (poop ).
+PS, By the way, the pulp will be fed to our pet chickens.
+Then, they'll make delicious eggs, and also some garden fertilizer (poop ).
 Nothing goes to waste!

-People "pay" to get these no BS, the most natural and nutritious garden fertilizer.
+People pay to get these, the most natural and nutritious garden fertilizer.
 The Clayton Farm Organic Chicken Manure.